-VERO BEACH, Florida – The extensive and rigorous affiliation process for Indian River Medical Center (IRMC) has entered its final stages, as representatives of Cleveland Clinic, IRMC, and the Indian River County Hospital District announced today they have finalized draft agreements that, if approved by their respective governing boards and subject to governmental agency filings, will result in IRMC joining the Cleveland Clinic health system.
+VERO BEACH – The extensive and rigorous affiliation process for Indian River Medical Center (IRMC) has entered its final stages, as representatives of Cleveland Clinic, IRMC, and the Indian River County Hospital District announced today they have finalized draft agreements that, if approved by their respective governing boards and subject to governmental agency filings, will result in IRMC joining the Cleveland Clinic health system.

 As part of the terms of the transaction, Cleveland Clinic is committing to invest at least $250 million in IRMC over the next 10 years.